Frederick Barbarossa: Second Crusade

-In early 1147, Frederick joined the Second Crusade.
-His uncle, King Conrad III, had taken the crusader vow in public on 28 December 1146.
-Frederick's father strongly objected to his son's crusade.
-According to Otto of Freising, the duke berated his brother, Conrad III, for permitting his son to go.
-The elder Frederick, who was dying, expected his son to look after his widow and young half-brother.

-Perhaps in preparation for his crusade, Frederick married Adelaide of Vohburg sometime before March 1147.
-His father died on 4 or 6 April and Frederick succeeded to the Duchy of Swabia.
+In early 1147, Frederick decided to join the Second Crusade after his uncle, King Conrad III, had taken the crusader vow in public on 28 December 1146.
+Frederick's father, Duke Frederick II, strongly objected to this and according to Otto of Freising, the duke berated his brother for permitting his son to go.
+The elder Frederick, who was dying, expected his son to look after his widow and younger half-brother once he had passed on, not risk his life by going on a crusade.
+Perhaps in preparation for the crusade, Frederick married Adelaide of Vohburg sometime before March 1147.
+His father died on 4 or 6 April and Frederick succeeded him as the Duke of Swabia.
 The German crusader army departed from Regensburg seven weeks later.

 In August 1147, while crossing the Byzantine Empire, an ill crusader stopped in a monastery outside Adrianople to recuperate.
 There he was robbed and killed.
 Conrad ordered Frederick to avenge him.
-The duke of Swabia razed the monastery, captured and executed the robbers and demanded a return of the stolen money.
-The intervention of the Byzantine general Prosuch prevented a further escalation.

-A few weeks later, on 8 September, Frederick and Welf VI were among the few German crusaders spared when flash flooding destroyed the main camp.
-They had encamped on a hill away from the main army.
-The army reached Constantinople the following day.
+The duke of Swabia razed the monastery, captured and executed the robbers and demanded they return the stolen money.
+The intervention of the Byzantine general Prosuch prevented further escalation.
+A few weeks later, on 8 September, Frederick and Welf VI were among the few German crusaders who survived when a flash flood destroyed the main camp.
+They had decided to encamp on a hill a ways away from the main army.
+The remains of the army reached Constantinople the following day.